willafriedman/willafriedman.github.io/README.md

 “Disruptions to Health Care Quality and Early Child Health Outcomes: Evidence from Health Worker Strikes in Kenya,” with Anthony Keats and Martin Kavao Mutua, revise and resubmit, *Journal of Health Economics*.

+“[Making Contact: Worker Assignment and National Unity](https://www.worldbank.org/en/programs/sief-trust-fund/brief/kenya-building-state-capacity-and-national-unity-with-market-design-the-problem-of-volunteer-assignment-in-kenya)," (with Guthrie Gray-Lobe and Michael Kremer)

+“The Educational and Fertility Effects of Sibling Deaths,” with Marc Rockmore and Dhanu Thamarapani), revise and resubmit, *Economic Development and Cultural Change*.

 “Institutional Births and Early Child Health: Evidence from Ghana's Free Delivery Policy,” with Anthony Keats.

-“The Educational and Fertility Effects of Sibling Deaths,” with Marc Rockmore and Dhanu Thamarapani), revise and resubmit, *Economic Development and Cultural Change*.

 “Children's identities and parents' attitudes," (with Jean Boblawende Kabore)

 “Evolution of Cultural Attitudes and Sex of Children in West Africa,” (with Jean Boblawende Kabore)

-“Making Contact: Worker Assignment and National Unity," (with Guthrie Gray-Lobe and Michael Kremer)

 ## Publications